 The world’s most secretive and isolated country is the focus of many a story.
 We all imagine days filled with propaganda billboards, a sad and brain-washed population, grey communist architecture and Orwell’s 1984 Big Brother watching over one’s shoulder.

 The truth?
-Very much as the expectations I had built with some caveats, some exaggerations, some underestimations and some interesting revelations.
+Very much as the expectations I had built with some caveats, some exaggerations, some underestimations and some interesting revelations to one of the least visited countries in the world.
 Six days packed with intense moments, fact-filled visits and lots of human interactions.
 A trip back in history, to the 40s or 50s, to a country which was frozen then and has not been exposed to modern developments since.
 This is my itinerary for a six day and six night trip to North Korea – world’s most fascinating country.